Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

 -   Named Entity Detection support

     You can get tokens and tags from a sentence, the type of return is NamedEntityRecognitionResult.

+-   Lemmatizing support

+    You can get the actual word from a word, the type of return is LemmatizeResult.

 -   Language Detect support